ld-chem/MD-script/README.md

 ddmonomer.py -> delete the monomers in system

-1a.py && 3a.py -> uniaxial and triaxial tensile tests
+1a.py && 3a.py && tensile.py && draw_tensile.py -> uniaxial and triaxial tensile tests and stress-strain curve drawing